arnowelzel/lightbox-photoswipe/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

+= Issues with "optimizing" plugins =

+The plugin uses JavaScript modules for PhotoSwipe 5.
+This will not work, if you use any kind of "JavaScript optimizing" with a WordPress plugin which combines all frontend script into one single.
+Make sure that Lightbox with PhotoSwipe is excluded from any kind of "optimization", otherwise the plugin may not work.

 = Using the plugin =